 Introduction to the Redox Data Model API

-The Data Model API uses standardized data models, which describe the categories of data that can be exchanged with your connection via an encrypted communication method, typically HTTPS.
+The Data Model API relies on standardized data models, which describe the categories of data that you can exchange with your connection.
+Data exchange happens via an encrypted communication method, typically HTTPS.

 You can combine data models to perform a given action to accomplish your unique workflow.
-All your outgoing messages via the Data Model API should be sent to https://api.redoxengine.com/endpoint.
+All outgoing messages via the Data Model API should be sent to https://api.redoxengine.com/endpoint.
 Learn how to authenticate your system so you can initiate requests, then learn how to configure and verify an endpoint to process requests.

-Push v. pull methods
+Push vs. pull methods

 There are two possible methods for exchanging data using our Data Model API: